 4. The Deepest Breath by Meg Grehan

 I am OBSESSED with The Deepest Breath.
-It's such an underrated queer middle grade book.
-It's a middle grade book told in verse.
-And it follows an 11 year old girl dealing with anxiety.
-She is also trying to figure out what love is.
+This underrated queer middle grade book is told in verse.
+We follow an 11 year old dealing with anxiety and trying to figure out what love it.

 It follows Stevie.
 She loves reading and sea creatures.
 She lives with her mum and has been friends with Andrew since forever.
 Her mum jokes that one day they'll get married.